nyoshimizu/benfordspy/README.md

 # To do:

 * Add more significance tests and check existing statistical tests.
-* Load all Excel data at once rather than loading directly from file multiple times.
 * Add web interface.
 * Incorporate regular expressions to data filtering.
 * Incororate filtering by cell ranges.